Protomancer/Employee-Management-System/README.md

 1.My tutor Dru Sanchez
 2.All the lovely folks over at askBCS.
-3.My dog, for helping em keep my sanity.
+3.My dog, for helping me keep my sanity.